ConvertKit: Powerful Email Marketing Designed for Bloggers

 Or, you can use the ConvertKit plugin.
 With this plugin, you can easily add a signup form to every post and page on your site.
-Just install the plugin, select what form you want to display, and add the included shortcode to wherever you want the form to display.
+Just install the plugin, select what form you want to display, and add the included shortcode to the pages where you want the form to display.

 Who Should Use ConvertKit?

-ConvertKit is the only email marketing tool built for specifically bloggers.
+ConvertKit is the only email marketing software built specifically for bloggers.
 If you’re a blogger who’s looking to monetize your list, create automation sequences, and even sell online courses, then this is a smart choice.